-Similar to dental crowns, inlays and onlays can replace lost or damaged fillings and fractured teeth.
-Inlays and onlays are designed in a single layer of porcelain that is fitted over the area of damage.
-Onlays, cover the cusps, or sides, of the tooth.
+Like dental crowns, inlays and onlays can replace lost or damaged fillings and fractured teeth.
+Inlays and onlays are designed in a single layer of porcelain fitted over the area of damage.
+Onlays cover the cusps, or sides, of the tooth.
 Inlays fill the area between the cusps.
 Onlays are also known as partial crowns because they protect a large portion of the tooth.

 We ensure that our patients feel comfortable as possible during treatment.
 We offer local anesthetic during treatment and will make recommendations for minimizing any discomfort afterward.
 Most patients experience minimal discomfort and resume their daily activities immediately.

 What do I do with a broken dental crown?

 Dr. Karpovich can repair or replace a broken dental crown.
 If you have a broken crown, please contact our office as soon as possible for an appointment.
 We provide emergency dental care for broken dental crowns and can advise on steps to take at home to minimize damage.